-The outcome of SMV depends on the difference between the number of votes for and against a proposal, with a minimal threshold of approving votes required to pass a proposal no one objects to.
+The outcome of a Soft Majority Vote is decided by the difference between the number of votes for, and the number of votes against a proposal.
+If nobody objects, a minimum threshold of approving votes is required for the proposal to pass.

 If everyone votes either for or against a proposal, 50% + 1 vote is required for the proposal to pass.

-If the only votes given are for the proposal, and no one votes against, 10% approving votes are enough for the proposal to pass.
+If the only votes given are for the proposal, and no one votes against, 10% approving votes are enough for the proposal to pass immediately.

-Everything in between these two extremes is a linear dependency between the percentage of votes against and percentage of votes for required to pass the proposal.
+Everything in between these two extremes is a linear dependency between the percentage of votes against and the percentage of votes for, that is required for the proposal to pass.

 For important decisions a more strict super majority approval criteria may be set up.

 All SMV proposals have a set deadline.
-When it is reached, accumulated votes are counted, the decision is made, and the proposal completes.
+When it is reached, accumulated votes are counted, the decision is made, and the proposal pass.

-If however a majority of 50% + 1 vote is achieved early, the proposal completes immediately.
+If, however, a majority of 50% + 1 vote is reached early, the proposal passes immediately.